konradxmalinowski/Shopping-java/README.md

 - To change database credentials, edit the `connect()` method in `Database.java`.
 - To add new categories, insert them directly into the `categories` table in MySQL.

----

-## License

-This project is open-source and free to use for educational and personal purposes.